CLI Arguments

 Use an alternative path for the TypeScript configuration file.

-Using -t jsconfig.json
+Using -t jsconfig.json is also supported.

 Default location: tsconfig.json